Irfanya/firgadev29/README.md

 | ------------- | ------------- |

 - 🌱 I’m currently learning flutter
-- - 📫 How to reach me ?
-You can contact me by email
+- 📫 How to reach me ?
+You can contact me via my email address which is *ismy291z@gmail.com*
 -